open-hand/choerodon-ui/en/cmp/data/-entry/form/index.en.md

 Form is used to collect, validate, and submit the user input, usually contains various form items including checkbox, radio, input, select, and etc.

+## Basic Form is not under maintenance, it is recommended to use Pro Form

 ## Form

 You can align the controls of a `form` using the `layout` prop：